 Our audio experts have tested more than 31 wireless headphones over the years.
 For this review, we purchased 8 of the best headphones on the market for side-by-side testing.
 Our team spent more than 200 hours comparing sound quality in our lab, testing noise isolation in crowded cafes and airports, and employing a panel of testers to rate their overall comfort and user-friendliness.
 Our combination of real-world testing and laboratory-style analysis informs our expert recommendations, and this in-depth review will help guide you to the right pair of headphones based on your needs and budget.

 Our in-house testers have examined a wide variety of audio products.
-Whether you're looking for the best earbuds or to stay better connected with a gaming headset, our in-depth reviews will help you find the perfect pair.
+Whether you're looking for earbuds or to stay better connected with a gaming headset, our in-depth reviews will help you find the perfect pair.

 Editor's Note: We updated our wireless headphones review on November 22, 2023, to remove a discontinued product and share additional recommendations alongside our award winners.